Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-6/_posts/2017-01-05-what-is-html.md

 # HTML

-I always find it userful to define what it is we are doing before we use it.
+I always find it useful to define what it is we are doing before we use it.
 So what is HTML?

-HTML stands for Hyper Text Markup Language
+HTML stands for HyperText Markup Language

 Is it an actual programming language?
 No

-It's a markup language which means it can be displayed a web browser, but it is not compiled.
+It's a markup language which means it can be displayed a web browser, but not compiled.
 It's an important distinction because that means it doesn't go down to the machine code level.
-If you aren't completely convinced at this point, don't worry!
+If you aren't entirely convinced at this point, don't worry!
 I am just priming you for a later discussion.
-Needless to say, just think of HTML as a way to make stuff show up in the browser.
+Just think of HTML as a way to make stuff show up in the browser.
 So, let's try it out.
-What does it look like?

 ```html
 <html>